Designing a Web3 Game

 └── Game State DB (Redis for real-time, PostgreSQL for persistence)

-↓ (on significant events)
+↓ (at significant events)

 Blockchain Sync Service